-Historically, the Brazil Stock Market (BOVESPA) reached an all time high of 119593.10 in January of 2020.
-Brazil Stock Market (BOVESPA) - data, forecasts, historical chart - was last updated on September of 2020.
+Historically, the Brazil Stock Market (BOVESPA) reached an all time high of 131190.30 in June of 2021.
+Brazil Stock Market (BOVESPA) - data, forecasts, historical chart - was last updated on July of 2022.

 The Brazil Stock Market (BOVESPA) is expected to trade at 92110.55 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate it to trade at 85992.87 in 12 months time.